-Contract cost and funding sources
+3.2 Contract cost and funding sources

 The current annual cost of the contract is £77,397.66.
 Of which £16,563.00 is provided through PCC's contribution from the Better Care Fund.
 The remainder is not linked to a specific budget line but was met through underspends in previous years.
-Due to pressures across the Adults Care and Support budget there is currently no funding that can be identified to support the remaining £60,834.66 plus uplifts, needed to deliver this contract going forwards.
-As such it represents an ongoing budget pressure.
-As part of the work on the new S.75 schedules all contracts have been allocated to a budget manager and contracts team and as such this situation should not happen again with other contracts.
+Due to pressures across the Adults Care and Support budget there was currently no funding that could be identified to support the remaining £60,834.66 needed to deliver this contract going forwards.

-Contract delivery and performance
+3.3 Contract delivery and performance